 - It will force you to change your password after you log in the first time.

-The Americus and Ellaville libraries offer faxing (sending only) to the public at the cost of $2.00 for the 1st page and $1.00 each additional page.
+All of our libraries now offer faxing (sending only) for the public at the cost of $2.00 for the 1st page and $1.00 each additional page.

 GENEALOGY AND LOCAL HISTORY RESEARCH REQUESTS